proxmox/proxmox-backup/docs/installation.rst

 .. code-block:: console

-  # apt-get update
+  # apt update
-  # apt-get install proxmox-backup-client
+  # apt install proxmox-backup-client

 .. note:: The client-only repository should be usable by most recent Debian and